We have a Club for You!

-Vincennes University’s Information Technology Department has three organizations that allow students to not only socialize and connect with like-minded associates in their field of study, but also gives them hands on training.
+Vincennes University’s Information Technology Department has several clubs that allow students to not only socialize and connect with like-minded associates in their field of study, but also gives them hands on training.
 Whether they are gaining valuable experience helping non-profits in the IT-Hack events, learning the ins and outs of Windows servers in the Black Hat Wars, or socializing all night at a Campus LAN Party, The Information Technology Department has a club that serves students as well as the community.

 The VU IT-Lead is responsible for hosting the VU-Hack events on campus.
 Members of the IT-Lead locate local non-profit organizations that have need of a website, application, or other IT related problem and offer assistance.
 During the VU-Hack event, members work in small groups trying to find the best solution to the non-profit’s problem.
 At the end of the event, the solutions are reviewed by a board of judges and the best solution is chosen.

 Students who participate in the IT-Lead gain hands on experience in Computer Programming, Information Technology, Web Design, and Game Development, as well as collaborating with other IT majors.
 Experience in the IT-Lead not only improves the community, but gives students valuable training for a carrier in Information Technology.

 C.C.I. – Cyber Crime Investigators